N-HEDGER/MRI_module/Hardware/readme.md

 2. Next, download the fMRI virtual machine from [this address](https://drive.google.com/open?id=0B6MT4TSJ7f53VU1XcnhySUY2aDg) (this is a large file (around 10GB) and so may take quite a while to download).

 3. Next, open the VirtualBox application and go to *file - import appliance*.
-Select the .ova file you downloaded in step 2 (below).
+Select the .ova file you downloaded in step 2 (below) and continue with all the default options.

 ![alt text](https://i.imgbox.com/OBhfqBwO.png "Title")

-4. After a brief wait, The fMRI virtual machine (fMRI_VM) should now appear in the left panel of the VirtualBox window (below).
+4. After the import has completed, The fMRI virtual machine (fMRI_VM) should now appear in the left panel of the VirtualBox window (below).

 ![alt text](https://i.imgbox.com/4EYLQeKN.png "Title")